-Brazil’s Pantanal: A place of superlatives.
-Home to the world’s largest fresh-water wetlands, the Pantanal is ten-times the size of the Everglades, draining into a single channel: the Paraguay River.
-We venture deep into this world-class wildlife hotspot on a long road that bisects the Transpantaneira wilderness, in search of an adventure that can’t be missed.
+Join Naturalist Journeys on this Pantanal wildlife safari.
+Brazil’s Pantanal is a place of superlatives.
+The Pantanal is home to the world’s largest fresh-water wetlands, ten-times the size of Florida's Everglades and draining into a single channel: the Paraguay River.
+We travel deep into this world-class wildlife hotspot on a long road that bisects the Transpantaneira wilderness, in search of an adventure that just can’t be missed.

-In this famed region, we discover wildlife thriving in a mix of savanna, forest, and wetland habitats.
-Even a relaxed day can yield more than 100 species of birds and dozens of mammals — Capybara, the world’s largest rodent, are everywhere!
+In this famous region, we witness wildlife thriving in a mix of savanna, forest, and wetland habitats.
+A relaxed day can yield 100+ species of birds and dozens of mammals — Capybara, the world’s largest rodent, are everywhere!

-Brazilian Tapir, Maned Wolf, Giant Anteater, Giant Otter, and yes, Jaguar (we saw four on our 2016 trip!), are five of many incredible mammals we seek while Harpy Eagle, Greater Rhea, Hyacinth Macaw, Toco Toucan, and Helmeted Manakin top the list of impressive bird sightings.
-The rare Green Anaconda, the world’s largest snake, may be a lucky find, while the small crocodilian Yacaré can be seen by the hundreds.
-For many, it is the sheer number and variety of species that leaves the most lasting impression.
+Brazilian Tapir, Maned Wolf, Giant Anteater, Giant Otter, and yes, Jaguar (we saw seven on our 2017 trip!), are five of many fantastic mammals we seek, while Harpy Eagle, Greater Rhea, Hyacinth Macaw, Toco Toucan, and Helmeted Manakin top the list of impressive birds.
+The Green Anaconda, the world’s largest snake, may be a lucky find, while the small crocodilian Yacaré can be seen by the hundreds.
+For many travelers, it is the sheer number and variety of species that leaves the most lasting impression.

-Charming (and working) cattle ranches provide our accommodations, each with its own impressive and distinctive wildlife community.
+Charming (and working) cattle ranches are our lodges, each with its own distinctive wildlife community.
 Lazy afternoons invite photographers to wander between shade circles of the ranch trees for rare time with Hyacinth Macaw and other species.
+Don't miss this incredible Pantanal wildlife tour.

-- Try for South America’s “Big Five” of mammals: Brazilian Tapir, Maned Wolf, Giant Anteater, Giant Otter, and Jaguar
+- Look for for South America’s “Big Five” of mammals: Brazilian Tapir, Maned Wolf, Giant Anteater, Giant Otter, and Jaguar

 - Witness the “Big Five” of birds: Harpy Eagle, Greater Rhea, Hyacinth Macaw, Toco Toucan, and Helmeted Manakin.
 Add Southern Screamer, Sunbittern, Scarlet-headed Blackbird, and so many more!

-- Explore the Transpantaneira wilderness road on safari-like excursions
+- Traverse the Transpantaneira wilderness road on safari-like excursions

-- Enjoy local cuisine and hospitality at fazendas (working cattle ranches) at several stages along the road
+- Indulge on delicious local cuisine and hospitality at fazendas (working cattle ranches) at several stages along the road

 - Boat the Cuiabá River for an excellent chance at a Jaguar sighting